Link Prospecting: Guide to Building Quality Backlinks

 • Casually referencing their geographic location in the message.

-• Customizing the topic and pitch to align with the specific niche and the area of interest of the target website.
+• Customizing the topic and pitch to align with the target website’s specific niche and area of interest.

-• Having a personalized message template at your disposal, you can proceed to fine-tune your choices to identify the top websites and bloggers from your list of link prospects.
+• With a personalized message template, you can fine-tune your choices to identify the top websites and bloggers from your list of link prospects.

 Tip #2: Thoroughly Evaluate Your Link Prospects